📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Why Local-First Testing Is Safer?

-With local tools, request histories, captured traffic, environment variables, and mock rules stay stored on your machine.
-There’s no background sync, no shared workspace, and no external service that has access to your debugging data.
+With local-first tools, request histories, captured traffic, environment variables, and mock rules remain stored in a local workspace on your machine.
+There’s no background sync by default, no shared workspace unless you enable it, and no external service automatically accessing your debugging data.
 The result is a narrower attack surface: fewer systems involved, fewer accounts to manage, and fewer unknowns.

-Local-first tools also eliminate accidental cloud storage.
-Developers don’t have to worry about auto-uploading a token or a sensitive response because nothing is sent out in the first place.
-This helps teams that work with internal APIs, confidential data, or environments that must stay isolated from third-party platforms.
+Local-first tools also reduce the risk of accidental cloud storage.
+Developers don’t have to worry about auto-uploading a token or a sensitive response because nothing is synced unless they explicitly choose to share it.
+This is especially important for teams working with internal APIs, confidential data, or regulated environments.

-In short, keeping testing activity local protects sensitive information by default.
-It shifts the workflow from “assume everything syncs unless disabled” to “nothing leaves your machine unless you choose to share it,” which is a safer starting point for any team.
+While local-first tools still require an internet connection to make API calls, keeping debugging data stored locally provides a safer default.
+It shifts the workflow from “assume everything syncs unless disabled” to “nothing leaves your machine unless you choose to share it,” which is a much stronger starting point for secure API testing.

 How Requestly Improves Security

 Requestly is built around a local-first architecture.
-It keeps your debugging workflow entirely on-device unless you explicitly enable cloud features.
+It stores your API testing and debugging data in a local workspace on your device and does not automatically sync this data to the cloud unless you explicitly enable cloud features.

-Below are real examples from an actual testing session, demonstrating how Requestly improves API testing security.
+Below are examples from a real testing workflow that show how Requestly improves API testing security by default.

 This prevents request data from being tied to user accounts or synced silently.